Ayurveda Through Practice with Konstantinos Charantiniotis

 Turkey – Ayurveda Testimonials

-Konstantinos is an impressive person with the depth of knowledge he brings since the 1990s from the land of Yoga, India.
+Konstantinos is an impressive teacher with the depth of knowledge he brings since the 1990s from the land of Yoga, India.
 I was lucky to spend 5 full days with him in the “Ayurveda in Yoga Practice” workshop in Cihangir Yoga Istanbul.
 He holds space in a graceful, funny, creative, resourceful way with his strong yet humble and balanced presence.
 He is the type of teacher from whom you know you can learn a great deal every time.
 Plus, I saw that Ayurvedic approach to Yoga is one precious tool in teaching.
 It opens a new door of care on the student.

 I’ve been trying to come up with the right words to describe this training and the experience we shared since we left Cihangir yoga this late afternoon.
 I think the best way to put it is to say that it was very “awakening”.
 All my senses and my consciousness as well as my heart is wide open and awake!
 And it feels light!
 Not light because I love air and I am a vata person but because my spirit got uplifted! :)